garbados/jepsen-couchdb/readme.md

 ## Sing along

 To run these tests yourself, you'll need a cluster of CouchDB machines.
-To do that, I just installed five copies of CouchDB and configured them to use different ports.
-To do that, we'll compile CouchDB from source, so we'll need to install CouchDB's dependencies.
+To do that, we'll compile CouchDB from source, and use it to install five copies that use different ports to communicate.

+So, first up, we'll need to install CouchDB's dependencies.
 If you're on Unix, read [this](https://raw.github.com/apache/couchdb/master/INSTALL.Unix).
 If you're on Windows, read [this](https://raw.github.com/apache/couchdb/master/INSTALL.Windows).
 Once you've got all the necessary dependencies:

     git clone git@github.com:apache/couchdb.git
     cd couchdb